 What a well-crafted software architecture diagram should include

-A well-crafted diagram is not necessarily a detailed diagram.
 The purpose of the software architecture diagram is to give team members and stakeholders context.
 A well-crafted diagram should:

 - Show system interactions: Use simple shapes and lines to indicate process flows and the ways different elements interact with each other.
 Highlighting these relationships makes it easier to assess how changes can impact the entire system.